Apparently, Bill Gates Has A History Of Being Very Inappropriate With Women At Work

 The report also alleges that Melinda took issue with how Gates handled a 2018 sexual harassment allegation against his money manager, Michael Larson, of over 30 years.
 Larson was accused of sexually harassing a manager of a bike shop that Gates' venture capital firm, Rally Capital, had a vested interest in.
 After the alleged victim's attempts to handle the matter personally proved unsuccessful, she sent a letter to the Gateses, under the oversight of a lawyer, asking for help.
 Gates then supposedly moved to settle the matter "confidentially," and the woman signed a nondisclosure agreement in exchange for an undisclosed payment.
 Larson continued, and remains, at his job.
 Melinda reportedly "wasn't satisfied" with Gates' decision.

-So far, a spokesperson for Bill Gates has denied any relationship beyond philanthropy with Epstein and also denied his alleged behavior as the cause of couple's divorce.
+So far, a spokesperson for Bill Gates has denied any relationship beyond philanthropy with Epstein and also denied his alleged behaviour as the cause of couple's divorce.

 Meanwhile, Melinda has refrained from speaking publicly about the circumstances of her divorce since tweeting their joint statement.
 In court documents filed in Seattle, Melinda's reason for divorce was that the marriage is "irretrievably broken."